2007 •Nintendo DS

 OneXPlayer X1 Mini becomes much easier to judge once it is forced into the same room as Lenovo Legion Go, AYANEO 3, and Legion Go Gen 2.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 OneXPlayer X1 Mini versus Lenovo Legion Go is interesting because closest match is the obvious angle.
 If OneXPlayer X1 Mini feels almost right but not quite, Lenovo Legion Go is the sort of nearby detour that can completely change the shortlist.
 Lenovo Legion Go is tracked around 799.0.
-More importantly, oneXPlayer X1 Mini versus AYANEO 3 is interesting because smaller alternative is the obvious angle.
-More importantly, if OneXPlayer X1 Mini feels almost right but not quite, AYANEO 3 is the sort of nearby detour that can completely change the shortlist.
+In practice, oneXPlayer X1 Mini versus AYANEO 3 is interesting because smaller alternative is the obvious angle.
+From another angle, if OneXPlayer X1 Mini feels almost right but not quite, AYANEO 3 is the sort of nearby detour that can completely change the shortlist.
 AYANEO 3 is tracked around $699 - $2099 (Hover for detailed prices).
-From another angle, oneXPlayer X1 Mini versus Legion Go Gen 2 is interesting because closest match is the obvious angle.
-Legion Go Gen 2 sits close enough to OneXPlayer X1 Mini to make the comparison meaningful, but different enough to sharpen the buying decision.
-From another angle, legion Go Gen 2 is tracked around 1350.0.
+In practice, oneXPlayer X1 Mini versus Legion Go Gen 2 is interesting because closest match is the obvious angle.
+Compared with OneXPlayer X1 Mini, Legion Go Gen 2 makes the more obvious play for readers who care about closest match.
+Legion Go Gen 2 is tracked around 1350.0.

 The heart of the machine is the AMD Ryzen 7 8840U.
 CPU duties are handled by AMD Zen 4.
 Graphics are handled by AMD Radeon 780M.
 Memory is listed at 32 GB / 64 GB LPDDR5X (7500 MT/s).